Anteater2004/arcade/README.md

 # Zombie Survival Game

+UNIVERSITY GROUP PROJECT BY SIDDHANT(ANDY) SUBRAMANIAN AND GROUP MEMEBERS

 ## Introduction
 This project is a simple, arcade-style 2D game developed in C++ using OpenGL.
 In this game, players navigate a character through a field of zombies, avoiding them to survive as long as possible.